-For the upcoming year, the Out of Home Care Department has set a robust recruitment goal of 120 homes for this fiscal year.
+For the upcoming year, the Out of Home Care Department has set a robust recruitment goal of 110 homes for this fiscal year.

-Partnerships with local churches and faith based organizations will continue and focused efforts will continue to be geared towards local businesses and organizations such as the school boards and hospitals.
-Kids Central will use various marketing strategies to continue the recruitment of foster parents, to include television, outdoor billboards, brochures and radio advertisement.
-Kids Central will also employ social media outlets in an effort to target a diverse population.
+Partnerships with local churches and faith-based organizations continues and focused efforts continue to be geared towards local businesses and organizations, such as the school boards and hospitals.
+Kids Central continues to use social media outlets to target a diverse population.

-- Licensed 91 new foster homes
+- Licensed 102 new foster homes

-- Licensed 183 new beds
+- Licensed 227 new beds

-- Increased foster home capacity by 69 beds
+- Increased foster home capacity by 60 beds

-- Average of 62 days from class graduation to licensure of new foster parents
+- Average of 55 days from class graduation to licensure of new foster parents

-Foster parent and bed recruitment continues to trend in a positive direction, with an upward swing occurring, consecutively, over the past four (4) years.
+Foster parent and bed recruitment continues to trend in a positive direction, with an upward swing occurring, consecutively, over the past five (5) years.
 With a continued focus on recruitment and retaining quality foster parents, the Out of Home Care Department will continue to monitor and maintain foster parent recruitment as a primary focus.